Understanding Jealousy, Preserving Trust

 - Contact your installation Family Advocacy Program or find a domestic abuse victim advocate by calling Military OneSource at 800-342-9647 or click here for overseas calling options.

 - Call the National Domestic Violence Hotline at 800-799-SAFE (7233) for help with safety planning, and finding resources and services in your community.

-Reach out for the support you need to keep your relationship healthy and safe.
+Reach out for the support you need; and learn more about how to keep yourself healthy and safe.